friendsofdesign/preweb/working-with-git-and-github.md

 A best practice for projects, of any kind, is to create a README file.
 This file will contain information about your project and. if needed, instructions on how to use it or set it up.
 Other important information that projects need to have such as the license and contributors can also be included in this file.

-Once this file has been created, you will be able to see changes ready to saved into a revision:
+Once this file has been created, you will be able to see changes ready to saved into a revision: <!--NOTE: Suggest adding: (Note that the README.md file has been created using Markdown)-->

 ![](./assets/Screen Shot 2018-04-16 at 14.45.26.png)